-This episode from the first season of the show celebrating Kiwi heroes pays tribute to the exemplar: Sir Edmund Hillary.
-The greatest "damned good adventures" of Sir Ed's career (up to then) are bagged: his first peak (Mt Ollivier — reclimbed with son Peter here), trans-Antarctic by tractor, up the Ganges by jet-boat, school and hospital building in Nepal; and of course Everest, whose ascent is recreated with commentary from Hillary.
-Graeme Dingle provides reflection and presenter Neil Roberts has the last word: "[Sir Ed:] our own bold, bloody-minded magic Kiwi".
+This episode from the first season of the show celebrating Kiwi heroes pays tribute to one of the greats: Sir Edmund Hillary.
+The greatest "damned good adventures" of Sir Ed's career (up to then) are bagged: his first peak (Mt Ollivier — reclimbed with son Peter here), trans-Antarctic by tractor, up the Ganges by jet boat, school and hospital building in Nepal; and of course Everest, whose ascent is recreated with commentary from Hillary.
+Graeme Dingle provides reflection and presenter Neil Roberts has the last word, calling Hillary "our own bold, bloody-minded magic Kiwi".

 To climb up Everest was the physical high point of my life, but I wouldn’t say it’s the most satisfying thing I’ve ever done.
 I see it more as a stepping stone to more satisfying projects, particularly this school here in Nepal.– Edmund Hillary